canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

 ### The problem

 We are going to try an alternate form of the basic CanJS setup.
-We will have a [can-component component] with `cc-payment` as a custom tag.
+We will have an [can-stache-element StacheElement] with `cc-payment` as a custom tag.
-The component  `ViewModel` should be a plain JavaScript object whose properties are all [Kefir.js](https://kefirjs.github.io/kefir/) streams.
+The component properties are all [Kefir.js](https://kefirjs.github.io/kefir/) streams.

 We will render the static content in the component view, but use a